MoonPoet/xaprb-src/content/blog/2018/markdown-presentations-with-remarkjs.md

 url: /blog/markdown-presentations-with-remarkjs/
 title: 'Markdown Presentations With RemarkJS'
 date: "2018-03-30T07:23:36-07:00"
+description: "RemarkJS makes it easier and more fun to build and present slideshows."
+image: "/media/2018/03/card-1868267_1280.jpg"
 categories:
   - Conferences
-author: "Baron Schwartz"
-description: "RemarkJS makes it easier and more fun to build and present slideshows."
-image: "/media/2018/03/card-1868267_1280.jpg"
+  - Presentations
 ---

 I switched from traditional presentation programs to